 How about never?
 Kind of like the last time you floored your car for an extended period of time and miles and really exercised all those horses.

-Paddling is a leisure pursuit, one that I think should be devoid of competitive factors and work place metrics.
+I see paddling as a leisure pursuit, one that I think should be devoid of competitive factors and work place metrics.
 Like weight.

 Get out on the water and use it.